teambit/bit/README.md

 </p>

 </div>
 Many of us constantly copy and paste code across repositories.
 Usually, either from the web or other repositories.
-This makes maintenance much harder.
+This makes maintenance a nightmare.
 Bit's goal is to make code component reuse as easy as copy and paste, without duplicating code and without the overhead of maintaining packages.
 It makes components easy to create, maintain and discover.

 Bit is a code component manager designed to be language agnostic.
 It helps make code components reusable across repositories with zero initial configuration and without duplicating or maintaining different boilerplates for each package.